 - Blatant Lies: The Chinese claim that they're saving Tibet from foreign imperialists.
 In one scene, after hearing a radio broadcast along these lines, a bemused Tibetan asks just where all these imperialist foreigners are.

 - Dueling Movies: With Kundun, a 1997 biopic of the 14th Dalai Lama directed by Martin Scorsese.
+Despite underperforming in the box office, still earned nearly 15 times more money than the bomb that Kundun turned out to be.

 - Historical Hero Upgrade: The movie downplays Heinrich Harrer's involvement in the Nazi Party.
 To be fair, he later described it as a youthful mistake and he never actually fought for the Nazis, having left Europe before the start of the war.
 Still, the image of him insisting that he's Austrian and only reluctantly taking the Nazi flag is a false one.